 What is bipolar disorder?

-Usually referred to as ‘bipolar’, you may also hear people talking about bipolar affective disorder or its old name, manic depression.
+Bipolar disorder is usually referred to as ‘bipolar’, or you may hear people refer to it as bipolar affective disorder or manic depression.

-Whatever you call it, bipolar describes how your mood can fluctuate between mania when you feel high and depression when you feel low.
-These are more intense than having mood swings as the emotions are extreme and can last for weeks at a time or even longer.
+Bipolar is a mental health condition that affects your mood and describes how it can fluctuate between mania when you feel on a high and depression when you feel low.
+These are more intense feelings than having mood swings as the emotions are extreme and can last for weeks at a time, or even longer.
 Some people also experience psychotic symptoms.

 Bipolar disorder symptoms

-Episodes of mania and depression are different for everyone, but they are often extremely disrupting to your daily life and can leave you feeling overwhelmed.
+Episodes of mania and depression are different for everyone with bipolar disorder, but they are often extremely disruptive to your daily life and can leave you feeling overwhelmed.

 You may not be fully aware that you’re in a manic phase during the time, and afterwards, you might feel shocked at how you behaved.